Accreditation and Regulation of Counselling & Psychotherapy

 Students not alone have achieved professional accreditation with the bodies named above, but many have also attained professional recognition with other national and international bodies.

-MA in Clinical Supervision in Professional Practice
+- The MA in Clinical Supervision in professional practices

 Where successful graduates wish to pursue professional accreditation for clinical supervision practice, they must seek such accreditation from the relevant body in accordance with the guidelines of that particular body.
 The principal programme as well as the Certificate in Clinical Supervision in Professional Practice, meet or exceed the requirements of the professional bodies in counselling & psychotherapy in terms of content, duration, contact time, and supervised clinical supervisory practice.
 Thus the completion of this programme will contribute to the requirements for professional accreditation with relevant professional accrediting bodies in the fields of counselling and psychotherapy in Ireland and abroad.
 There are currently no set accreditation requirements in other disciplines such as nursing, social care, social work, psychology, but there are professional guidelines and expected standards.

 Graduates of the MA have achieved professional accreditation as clinical supervisors with the Association for Professional Counselling and Psychotherapy; the National Association for Professional Counselling and Psychotherapy and with Addiction Counsellors Ireland.
 There are also a number of graduates of the MA in Clinical Supervision in Professional Practice who are currently accredited with the Supervisors Association of Ireland as well as graduates who provide clinical supervision in mental health nursing.